Tangent-labs/tangent-contracts/documentation/CurveOracle.md

 `last_price` is the most accurate price in time, however it's not safe to use it as it's not resilient to flash liqudity attacks we have so to use `price_oracle`.

-There are 1M of tgUSD and 1M of USDC inside it.
+There are 1M of USG and 1M of USDC inside it.

 ### Scenario